ori-sky/iBot/README.md

 * `!umsrv <module>`       - unloads a module from the current server
 * `!umctx <module>`       - unloads a module from all servers
 * `!modules`              - lists the loaded modules for the current server
+* `!quit`                 - disconnects from the current server and removes it completely from the context

 ### Modules